Skip to main

 GPA

-A minimum undergraduate cumulative GPA of 3.00 (on a 4-point scale), and a minimum GPA of 3.00 for the last 60 credits of study is required for consideration for admission to the program.
+A minimum undergraduate cumulative GPA of 3.00 (on a 4-point scale) is required for consideration for admission to the program.
 A GPA of 3.25 or higher is encouraged, as admission to this program is competitive.

 Observation Hours